 The end of the year is approaching fast.
 It is a great time to celebrate with friends, co-workers and loved ones and reminisce over the past year.
-Organising an End-of-Year or New-Year’s Eve Party requires following a few key steps to provide your guests with the best possible experience on this special night.
+Organising an End-of-Year or New-Year’s Eve Party requires a few key steps to deliver the best possible experience on this special night.

-You are thinking about organising a party, a dinner with friends or an office holiday party?
-Here are some instructions to follow:
+Are you thinking about organising a party, a dinner with friends or an office party?
+Discover the 5 key steps to organize your event:

 The key steps to organise your party: